-Coordinator: Professor H. Frontani Associate Professor: Xiao Assistant Professor: R. Kirk Adjunct Instructor: Ndegeah
+Professor: H. Frontani Assistant Professor: R. Kirk Adjunct Instructor: Ndegeah

 Geography explores how location affects societies, economics, politics, culture and ecosystems.
 How do we analyze, describe and construct boundaries, both natural and human, which we then impose on the physical and intellectual worlds we live in?
-The study of geography is much more than maps.
+The study of geography is much more than maps or knowing where places are located.
 It includes study of both the natural world and the varied patterns of human life on both the macro and micro scales.